 All students who are completing a degree and are candidates for graduation will be charged a graduation fee.
 This fee covers the cost of the diploma, the rental of academic regalia and administrative costs, and is payable in full whether the candidate receives the degree in person or in absentia.
-Diplomas for

-May graduates are ordered from the engraver in February, and August diplomas are ordered in June.
+Diplomas are ordered from the engraver for December in October, for May in February, and for August in June.
 If a student's plans for graduation are canceled or changed after the diploma has been ordered, the student will be charged a diploma reorder fee.